-Samford University is Alabama’s top-ranked private university with nationally ranked academic programs rooted in the university’s Christian mission.
+Samford University is a premier nationally ranked Christian university.
 Located in suburban Birmingham, Samford was founded in 1841 and is the 87th oldest institution of higher learning in the United States.
-It enrolls 5,509 students from 47 states and 29 countries in 10 academic units: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health.
+It enrolls 5,509 students from 45 states and 30 countries in 10 academic units: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health.

-In 2017, U.S. News and World Report ranked Samford 3rd among regional universities in the South.
+In 2018, U.S. News & World Report ranked Samford 3rd among regional universities in the South.
 Samford also has been nationally ranked for academic programs, value and affordability by such prestigious publications and rankings as Kiplinger’s Personal Finance, The Princeton Review and Colleges of Distinction, among others.

-Samford offers 30 undergraduate and graduate/professional degrees.
-There are 166 undergraduate majors, minors and concentrations.
+There are 168 undergraduate majors, minors and concentrations.
 Graduate/professional degrees are offered in business, divinity, design studies, education, health professions, environmental management, law, music, nursing, pharmacy and public health.
 The university’s College of Health Sciences is adding many new undergraduate and graduate/professional programs in the next few years.

-The faculty-to-student ratio is 1:12, and no classes are taught by teaching assistants.
-Among Samford’s 49,000-plus alumni are more than 60 U.S. congressmen, seven state governors, two U.S. Supreme Court justices, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.
+The faculty-to-student ratio is 1:13, and no classes are taught by teaching assistants.
+Among Samford’s 50,000 alumni are more than 60 U.S. congressmen, seven state governors, two U.S. Supreme Court justices, four Rhodes Scholars, multiple Emmy and Grammy award-winning artists, two national championship football coaches, and recipients of the Pulitzer and Nobel Peace prizes.

 The university fields 17 varsity sports—eight men’s and nine women’s—that participate at the NCAA Division I level in the Southern Conference.